Dementia and Eating Issues

 - Enhancing the patient’s quality of life through food and nutrition

-To bring things full circle, let’s touch on some reasons why nutrition is so important not only for patients with dementia, but older adults in general.
+Let’s bring things full circle.
+And touch on some reasons why nutrition is so important.
+Not only for patients with dementia, but older adults in general.

 First, older adults have various risk factors for malnutrition, including poor appetite, dysphagia, and dietary restrictions.
-It is important to encourage sufficient food intake to prevent malnutrition, as it can be detrimental to an older adult’s health.
+It is important to encourage good food intake to prevent malnutrition.
+Malnutrition can be detrimental to an older adult’s health.

-Second, sarcopenia (the decline of skeletal muscle tissue with age) is prevalent in the older adult population.
-Because sarcopenia is a key cause of functional decline and loss of independence, ensuring adequate protein intake and maintaining skeletal muscle mass are essential (19).
+Second, sarcopenia (the decline of skeletal muscle tissue with age) is common in older adults.
+Sarcopenia is a key cause of functional decline and loss of independence.
+Therefore, ensuring adequate protein intake and maintaining skeletal muscle mass is essential (19).